Literature DB >> 33142994

 3.3.
 Phenolic Compounds

-Female and male individuals can differ in their response to biotic and n class="Disease">abiotic stresses.
-Oclass="Chemical">ne type of class="Chemical">n class="Disease">stress response is to increase the concentration of total phenolic compounds (TPhC).
+Female and male ipan class="Chemical">ndividuals can differ in their response to biotic and abiotic stresses.
+One type of stress response is to increase the concentration of total phenolic compounds (TPhC).
 In dioecious species, female plants generally accumulate a higher level of TPhC than male plants [3,15,54].
 The increased accumulation occurs regardless of habitat [55] and in different seasons [15], however, this is not always the case [52].
 Our results are similar to the majority of studies and are in agreement with our first hypothesis.
 Female plants exhibited a higher concentration of TPhC, and in accordance to our third hypothesis, differences between sexes were the most pronounced in autumn and winter.
-Female and male plants can respond differently to n class="Disease">stress coclass="Chemical">nditioclass="Chemical">ns iclass="Chemical">n regard to class="Chemical">n class="Chemical">TPhC.
+Female and male plapan class="Chemical">nts can respond differently to stress conpan>ditionpan>s in regard to TPhC.
 Drought stress can decrease TPhC in females but not in males [6].
 Warmer temperatures can decrease TPhC levels while UV-B radiation can increase the concentration of phenolic glycosides in leaves [54].
 Increased levels of UV-B also induce an increase in some phenolic compounds in female plants of Populus tremula, but not in males [54].
 Moreover, increased temperature and UV increased the concentration of secondary metabolites in female plants of Salix myrsinifolia [16].
-Warm temperatures and elevated n class="Chemical">CO2 caclass="Chemical">n sometimes iclass="Chemical">nduce similar iclass="Chemical">ncreases iclass="Chemical">n growth aclass="Chemical">nd the accumulatioclass="Chemical">n of class="Chemical">n class="Chemical">phenolic compounds in both male and female plants [56].
+Warm temperatures and elevated papan class="Chemical">n class="Chemical">CO2 canpan> sometimes induce similar increases in growth and the accumulationpan> of phenolic compounds in both male and female plants [56].
 In our present study, however, during the period of the highest temperatures TPhC concentrations were relatively low and did not differ between sexes.
 On the other hand, fruiting has been demonstrated to reduce the concentration of secondary metabolites [3].
 However, it is important to note that this was not observed in our study, where female plants of J. communis were found to have a higher level of TPhC than male plants, which do not bear cones.
-In our study, n class="Chemical">NF placlass="Chemical">nts exhibited a higher coclass="Chemical">nceclass="Chemical">ntratioclass="Chemical">n of class="Chemical">n class="Chemical">TPhC than F plants, indicating that TPhC in J. communis is produced as a response to stress associated with nutrient limitation.
-On the other hand, carbon concentration is higher in F plants while carbohydrates and TPhC concentrations are higher in NF plants, which may indicate that F plants invest carbon differently than stressed plants and probably invest more in different compounds (other than starch and phenolics) than NF plants or have different allocation strategy.
+In our study, papan class="Chemical">n class="Chemical">NF planpan>ts exhibited a higher concentrationpan> of TPhC than F plants, indicating that TPhC in J. communis is produced as a response to stress associated with nutrient limitation.
+On the other hand, n class="Chemical">carbon concentration is higher in F plants while carbohydrates and TPhC concentrations are higher in NF plants, which may indicate that F plants invest carbon differently than stressed plants and probably invest more in different compounds (other than starch and phenolics) than NF plants or have different allocation strategy.
 It was shown previously that phosphorus availability influence allocation of resources and P-limited plants invested more in constitutive and induced chemical defenses while fertilized plants invested more in growth [57].
-A recent study of Song et al. [25] reported that female individuals of n class="Species">Populus cathayana exhibited a higher level of secoclass="Chemical">ndary metabolite activity thaclass="Chemical">n males iclass="Chemical">n respoclass="Chemical">nse to class="Chemical">n class="Chemical">nitrogen deficiency.
-Males plants, however, had greater stress tolerance, and did not invest as much in defense as females [25].
+A recent study of Sopan class="Chemical">ng et al. [25] reported that female individuals of Populus cathayana exhibited a higher level of seconpan>dary metabolite activity than males in responpan>se to n class="Chemical">nitrogen deficiency.
+Males plants, however, had greater n class="Disease">stress tolerance, and did not invest as much in defense as females [25].
 A similar response was present in our study where male plants had a lower concentration of TPhC than female plants during the winter months when cold stress was severe.
-We found that male and female plants can sometimes (December) respond differently to nutrient limitation and that a higher concentration of n class="Chemical">TPhC was preseclass="Chemical">nt iclass="Chemical">n class="Chemical">n class="Chemical">NF males compared to F males.
+We found that male apan class="Chemical">nd female plants can sometimes (December) respond differently to nutrient limitation and that a higher concentration of TPhC was present in NF males compared to F males.
 However, no differences were apparent between females growing under different soil fertilization treatments.
 These finding are in contrast to the study of Randriamanana et al. [58] where no differences between male and female plants of Populus tremula were found in regards to the concentration of phenolics in plants grown in different levels of N and P fertilization.
 Our findings indicate that in J. communis, higher levels of phenolic compounds in female plants can be independent of nutrient conditions, while in males, differences can be connected to the nutrient stress response.
 We assume that the main function of phenolics in J. communis is to protect plant from the adverse impact of low temperatures because of the observed elevation of TPhC levels in autumn and winter [59].

 4. Materials and Methods